 Remember, children learn by watching us and how we treat our pain.
 The less we discuss our pain the better.
 If we show that we can deal with our pain, it will help our children cope better when they experience pain.

 #2.
 Consult your Pharmacist

 As adults we are expected to have all the answers but sometimes we don’t know it all!
-Don’t worry, help is at hand from your Boots pharmacist.
+Don’t worry, help is at hand from your local pharmacist.
 They can help with everything from identifying symptoms, to advising on the best product to help your child cope with pain from whatever is making them feel unwell.
-Whether your pregnant, have a newborn or a growing toddler, pop into Boots for expertise and advice.
+Whether your pregnant, have a newborn or a growing toddler, pop into your local pharmacy for expertise and advice.
 No worry is too small.

 #3.
 Distract your Child